lgulliver/tech-debt-vscode/README.md

 - The extension currently only works with GitHub repositories.
 - Only supports the "tech-debt" label for now.
 Custom labels will be added in future versions.
+- Filters don't currently work in all circumstances.
+If you encounter issues, please report them.
+- Filters are not currently cleared.

 ## Supported Repository URL Formats